playwright

 I blame Shakespeare’s finest, wittiest, most satisfying comedy, Much Ado About Nothing, for my dating woes as a young person.
 Reading the play in college, (long before I saw productions at American Players Theatre in 1992, 1999, 2007 and 2014) I discovered the truly indomitable character of Beatrice – a wise-cracking, provocative, yet tenderhearted woman who was sometimes too sharp-tongued for her own good.
 She courted through verbal combat and confessed to loving a scoundrel in spite of herself.
 Using Beatrice and Benedick’s sparring as a roadmap to romance, I am certain that I confused and repelled more suitors than I charmed.
 But with each potential match that fizzled, I became more and more determined to find my Benedick.
 Their exchanges were so smart, so playful and so electric.
 Watching the mounting tension between them eventually translate into passion was thrilling – the pay-off could not have been greater.

-In American Players Theatre’s current production of this delightful comedy, playfully directed by Robert Ramirez and running in the Hill Theatre through September 29, there is much dancing, merry-making an frivolity.
+In American Players Theatre’s current production of this delightful comedy, playfully directed by Robert Ramirez and running in the Hill Theatre through September 29, there is much dancing, merry-making and frivolity.
 This starts with the opening celebration of Don Pedro (a princely Rasell Holt) and his soldiers returning from a victorious campaign, to the open arms of the Governor of Messina, Leonato (a magnanimous Jim Ridge).
 As soon as the prince and his soldiers have entered the estate, Leonoto’s mischievous niece Beatrice cannot resist launching some jolly taunts at her favorite target, the rascal Benedick.

 Photo by Liz Lauren.